Shopify/shopify-api-ruby/docs/getting_started.md

   scope: "read_orders,read_products,etc",
   session_storage: ShopifyAPI::Auth::FileSessionStorage.new, # This is only to be used for testing, more information in session docs
   is_embedded: true, # Set to true if you are building an embedded app
+  is_private: false, # Set to true if you are building a private app
   api_version: "2021-01" # The vesion of the API you would like to use )
 ```